-Administrator: Chair, Department of Nursing

-Requirements for Admission to the Bachelor of Science Nursing Program
+Administrator: Chair, Department of Nursing Requirements for Admission to the Bachelor of Science Nursing Program

-- 1. Submit an Application for Admission to the Baccalaureate Nursing Program with the application fee of \$30.00.
-The deadline is March 15th at 5:00 pm. - 2.
+- 1. Submit an Application for Admission online to the Bachelor of Science Nursing Program.
+The deadline is March 1st at 5:00 pm. - 2.
 Earn a minimum grade of "C" and a cumulative GPA of 2.750 on a 4.0 scale in prerequisite courses listed below. - 3.
 Meet the designated requirements of a standardized entrance examination. - 4.
 Pass the designated background check. - 5.
 Meet health requirements.